Israel mayor orders Oil Refineries closures over cancer scare

-Oil Refineries said its operating license and that of a number of its subsidiaries had been canceled in Israel's third largest city, which is heavily industrialized.
+Oil Refineries said its operating licence and that of a number of its subsidiaries had been cancelled in Israel's third largest city, which is heavily industrialised.
 The company said it thought the order was illegal and vowed to take legal action.

 A report issued by the Health Ministry last week said that data collected over the past decade showed a higher rate of cancer in the Haifa area compared to the national norm, possibly because of bad air pollution.